msg-systems/WPF-GUI-Localizer/Docs/documentation.md

 <a id="installs"></a>
 #### Installations required

-The .NET Framework version 4.7.2 aswell as Excel have to be installed.
+The .NET Framework version 4.7.2 as well as Excel have to be installed.

 WPF-GUI-Localizer and Json.NET NuGet packages have to be added to your project.